Connect with us

 “I can’t see how, I think they killed him,” she said.
 “My son wasn’t suicidal.”

-As Unheard Voices previously reported, Carter was stopped along with passengers during a routine traffic stop in Jonesboro, Ark, about 1/2 hours from Little Rock.
+As Unheard Voices previously reported, Carter was stopped along with passengers during a routine traffic stop in Jonesboro, Arkansas, about 1/2 hours from Little Rock.
 He was detained after officers found marijuana and empty baggies.
 Further investigation found Carter had a warrant in Mississippi, after searching him twice, officers placed him in the back of a patrol car.
 Minutes later officers allege they hear a thumping noise, and find Carter slumped over dead.

 The FBI is also investigating the case and will run ballistics testing on the .380-caliber, cobra semi-automatic handgun that took his life.